openwebdocs/owd-website/pages/content/posts/2022-q3-report/index.md

 In the third quarter of 2022, OWD completed the projects listed below.

-## Modernization of JavaScript docs
+## Modernization code samples on MDN

 During the 2010s, JavaScript evolved substantially as a language.
 The MDN Web Docs JavaScript documentation dates back to ES3.
-The docs were completely revamped around 2015 (for ES6), however, since then the docs didn’t see a major update throughout.
-New features were documented and used latest best practices, but docs for older features mostly demonstrate best practices of the time.
+The docs were completely revamped around 2015 (for ES6); however, since then, the docs didn’t see a major update throughout.
+New features were documented and used latest best practices, but docs for older features mostly demonstrated best practices of the time.

+MDN Web API code samples were in a similar situation.
+They were partly updated for ES5 and ES6, however they weren't modernized consistently on all pages, which often lead to a perception of old school and inaccurate code snippets.

 MDN Web Docs' primary audience is web developers.
 We want to have examples that can be used in most professional projects.
 Not using ES6+ features in 2022 is problematic as: